mbCeli/mbCeli/README.md

 ### Currently Working On
 [Play with FULP-Ironhack Las Palmas 2025](http://playwith-fulp-ironhack-2025.netlify.app)

-Web app to play all the games done by my classmates and me as the first project of the Full-Stack Web Development bootcamp with Ironhack through the Fundación Universitaria de Las Palmas (FULP)
+Web app to play all the games done by my classmates and me as the first project of the Full-Stack Web Development bootcamp with Ironhack through the Fundación Universitaria de Las Palmas (FULP).
 [See repository](https://github.com/mbCeli/Project3-ReactSPA-Frontend)

 ### Let's connect and chat